jareds118/SneakerBot/README.md

 Includes functionality for using proxies, waiting in queues, multiple purchase instances, user profiles, out of stock item waiting, etc.

 Made for educational purposes only.
-Not made for the efficiency needed to compete with other bots.
+Not made with the efficiency needed to compete with other bots.

 ## Authors